chrislarsen/docs/plugins/README.md

 <div data-gd-plugin="fb-login" data-gd-popup="false" data-gd-success-redirect="http://foo.com/bar" data-gd-failure-redirect="http://foo.com/moo"></div>
 ```

-Note that every single declarative attribute we add is prefixed with `data-gd` &mdash; the `data-` part is mandated by the HTML5 specification, and the `gd-` part is our namespace to ensure we don't clash with any other data attributes from other providers.
+Note that every single declarative attribute we add is prefixed with `data-gd` &mdash; the `data-` part is mandated by the HTML5 specification, and the `gd-` part is our namespace to ensure we don't clash with any other data attributes.

 You can add any other attributes to the plugin node as you wish &mdash; ID and class attributes are fine, along with other data attributes that aren't used by plugin you are attaching them to.
 This means you should still have full control over the markup.